-- Teammates will easily be able to start using PopSQL without spending hours/days asking around the company for database credentials
+- Teammates will easily be able to start using PopSQL without spending hours/days hunting for database credentials

 - You'll be able to use our web app @ app.popsql.com